jon4hz/the-bastion/NOTES.md

 - no unit tests yet
 - tested only on debian 13
 - if server gets removed, associated portforwards still persist.
 Should they get removed automatically?
-- when allocating a local port, we check only on the master if that port is free.
+- when allocating a local port, we check only on the master if that port is free,  but the port will be used by the slaves as well.
   We also have no guarantee that this port doesn't get allocated by another process.
-However, I have no idea how to avoid this and I think this is an acceptable risk.
+However, I have no idea how to avoid this and
+  I think this is an acceptable risk.
 - I'm not sure how to log connections if the client uses the `-N` option from ssh
 - the portforward parameters are logged in the comment field for now
 - this is currently only supported on servers using systemd

 # the list of things that arent done yet
 - ttl not tested yet
-- sync sshd forwarding configs and reload remote sshd server
 - close connections if rule gets deleted or user gets removed from group
 - remote-user param could probably be removed, since we should use the existing allowdeny functions to check access for port forwardings
 - Guest access not tested yet
 - allow deletion by id to make commands simpler
 - not tested --force-key and --force-password options
-- not tested grant role thingy yet
+- test * user and * port options
+- Actually implement the port forward limits per user & group

 # The uncertain
-- should we automatically add the `-N` parameter when starting a port forwarding session?
 - the remote host from the `-L` flag is currently always the ip of the remote host.
 Should we allow 127.0.0.1 as well?
   Or even enforce it?
 - do we have to make changes to the auditor function?